enclustra/meta-enclustra-socfpga/README.md

 #### Description

 It can happen that all bits of the configuration register 1 of the QSPI flash device are set.
 One potential cause is when the power supply is turned off during a write command to this register.
 This register contains a one time programmable bit that defines the reset status of the block protection flags.
 When this bit is set by accident, the flash device is write protected after power up.
-As workaround a patch was added to U-Boot and Linux to clear these protection flags.
+As workaround a patch was added to U-Boot and Linux to clear these protection flags ([0007-mtd-spi-nor-Prevent-a-bricked-S25FL512S-flash.patch](meta-enclustra-module/recipes-bsp/u-boot/files/0007-mtd-spi-nor-Prevent-a-bricked-S25FL512S-flash.patch)).

 :warning: If the block protection feature of the QSPI flash device is enabled on purpose, this feature needs to be disabled.